Blattla: Contracts

 Fundamentally there are two main types of contract: the normal game (Normalspiel) and solo games (Solospiel).

 A normal game is also called a Sauspiel ("sow game").
 Hearts are permanent trumps.
 A player who believes that, with the help of a partner, he can score at least 61 points, calls the Sow (sometimes called an Ace, albeit strictly a Deuce) of a suit, which is not a trump; for example: "I'll play with the Sow of Bells" ("Ich spiele mit der Schellen-Sau!")
 The owner of that card is now the partner of the caller (Rufer).

-In solo games, the soloist must be able to win at least 61 points alone, because he or she is playing against the other three players who become the defenders.
+In solo games, the soloist must be able to win at least 61 points alone, because they are playing against the other three players who become the defenders.
 The various solo contracts are: